mengmeng2702/kickstarter-analysis-new/README.md

 # An Analysis of Kickstarter Campaigns
-Data analysis was performed on the data shown in the excel sheets to uncover the hidden trends among the nearly four thousand crowdfunding projects.
-Please see below the analysis and graphs.
+Louise is thinking about launching a compaign and hoping that Kickstarter data can provide some insights for her own compaign and have a successfully result.
+Data analysis was performed on the data shown in the excel sheets to uncover the hidden trends among nearly four thousand crowdfunding projects.
+Please see below the analysis with graphs and the recommendations for Louise.

 * May and June both have a greater success rate
 ![OutcomesBasedOnLaunchDate.png](OutcomesBasedOnLaunchDate.png)